IshmaelKargbo/mordan-react/README.md

 # Mordan React

-Mordan React in this project I demonstrate some of the most important tools that will make you design and build a profectional react project.
+Mordan React in this project I demonstrate some of the most important tools that will make you design and build a profectional react project using a simple todo idea.

 1. Redux